DigitalFlow/Open-Certification-Trainer/README.md

 - Find your weaknesses using session history and charts

 ## Using
+This project was tested on Arch Linux, Ubuntu and Windows 10.
 You'll need to have [NodeJS](https://nodejs.org/en/) and [PostgreSQL](https://www.postgresql.org/) installed.
 Restore the database schema using the databaseSchema.sql file in the project root while following the instructions in there.

-For restoring, you should use psql, which is bundled with every PostgreSql installation.
+For restoring, you should use psql, which is bundled with every PostgreSQL installation.
-For me it was installed at C:\Program Files\PostgreSQL\10\bin.
+For me it was installed at `C:\Program Files\PostgreSQL\10\bin`.
 I added it to my Windows path, so that it can be used without having to specify the full folder every time.
+When installing PostgreSQL on Linux, psql should become available automatically.

 For importing the database schema, open your PowerShell and enter:
 `psql -U postgres -h localhost -d postgres -f "C:\Open-Certification-Trainer\dataBaseSchema.sql"`